TanderStudio/ESP32-Devkit-T-ST7789V3/README.md

   <summary> Details </summary>

 To start, this Devkit board utilizes the same ESP32 as other Devkits.
-Specifically, it employs either the `ESP32-WROOM-32D` or `ESP32-WROOM-32U` module drom `ESPRESSIF`, which can be identified on the module itself.
+Specifically, it employs either the `ESP32-WROOM-32D` or `ESP32-WROOM-32U` module from `ESPRESSIF`, which can be identified on the module itself.
 Additionally, this board is compatible with other libraries, as long as they do not interfere with pins already in use on the Devkit.

 If you are using `platform.io`, select the `uPesy ESP32 Wroom DevKit` or `Denky32 (WROOM32)` as the target `board`.